-- 3.2.1 A risk-based internal audit plan (RBIA) is established in consultation with senior management that identifies where assurance and consultancy is required. - 3.2.2 The audit plan establishes a link between the proposed audit areas and the priorities and risks of the Authority taking into account: - Stakeholder expectations, and feedback from senior and operational managers; - Objectives set in the strategic plan and business plans; - Risk maturity in the organisation to provide an indication of the reliability of risk registers; - Management's identification and response to risk, including risk mitigation strategies and levels of residual risk; - Legal and regulatory requirements; - The audit universe all the audits that could be performed; and - Previous IA plans and the results of audit engagements. - 3.2.3 In order to ensure that the internal audit service adds value to the Authority, assurance should be provided that major business risks are being managed appropriately, along with providing assurance over the system of internal control, risk management and governance processes. - 3.2.4 Risk based internal audit planning starts with the Authority's key documents, such as the strategic priorities.
-The focus is then on the risks, and opportunities, that may hinder, or help, the achievement of the strategic priorities.
-The approach also focuses on the upcoming projects and developments for the Authority. - 3.2.5 The approach ensures; better and earlier identification of risks and increased ability to control them; greater coherence with the Authority's priorities; an opportunity to engage with stakeholders; the Committee and Senior Management better understand how the internal audit service helps to accomplish its objectives; and this ensures that best practice is followed. - 3.2.6 The key distinction with establishing plans derived from a risk based internal audit approach is that the focus should be to understand and analyse management's assessment of risk and to base audit plans and efforts around that process. - 3.2.7 Consultation with the Section 17 Officer and the Head of Finance takes place to consider current and future developments, changes, and risks & areas of concerns.

-3.2.8 The resultant annual internal audit plan, which also includes reference to previous reviews undertaken and areas for consideration in future years, is discussed with and approved by Senior Management prior to these being brought to the Financial Scrutiny and Audit Committee.
+- 3.2.1 A risk-based internal audit plan (RBIA) is established in consultation with senior management that identifies where assurance and consultancy is required. - 3.2.2 The audit plan establishes a link between the proposed audit areas and the priorities and risks of the Authority taking into account: - Stakeholder expectations, and feedback from senior and operational managers; - Objectives set in the strategic plan and business plans; - Risk maturity in the organisation to provide an indication of the reliability of risk registers; - Management's identification and response to risk, including risk mitigation strategies and levels of residual risk: - Legal and regulatory requirements; - The audit universe all the audits that could be performed; and - Previous IA plans and the results of audit engagements. - 3.2.3 In order to ensure that the internal audit service adds value to the Authority, assurance should be provided that major business risks are being managed appropriately, along with providing assurance over the system of internal control, risk management and governance processes. - 3.2.4 Risk based internal audit planning starts with the Authority's Business Plan, linking through to the priority areas and the related high level objectives.
+The focus is then on the risks, and opportunities, that may hinder, or help, the achievement of the objectives.
+The approach also focuses on the upcoming projects and developments for the Authority. - 3.2.5 The approach ensures; better and earlier identification of risks and increased ability to control them; greater coherence with the Authority's priorities; an opportunity to engage with stakeholders; the Committee and Senior Management better understand how the internal audit service helps to accomplish its objectives; and this ensures that best practice is followed. - 3.2.6 The key distinction with establishing plans derived from a risk based internal audit approach is that the focus should be to understand and analyse management's assessment of risk and to base audit plans and efforts around that process. - 3.2.7 Consultation with the Section 17 Officer and Senior Management takes place through a specific meeting during which current and future developments, changes, risks and areas of concern are discussed and the plan amended accordingly to take these into account. - 3.2.8 The outcome of this populates the annual internal audit plan, which is discussed with and approved by Management Team prior to this being brought to the Financial Scrutiny and Audit Committee.
 In addition External Audit is also provided with early sight of the plans.